-SIP311 CREDITS: 3 PREREQUISITE(S): 60 CREDIT HOURS

-Student Innovation Project I
+SIP311 CREDITS: 3 PREREQUISITE(S): 60 CREDIT HOURS Student Innovation Project I In this course, students will explore potential topics for the ir Student Innovation Project (SIP) bas ed on their field of study and make progress towards a

-In this course, students will explore potential topics for their Student Innovation Project (SIP) based on their field of study and make progress towards a prototype to be submitted and demonstrated in the latter SIP courses as a graduation requirement.
+In this course, students will explore potential topics for their student innovation Project (SIP) based on their field of study and make progress towards a prototype to be submitted and demonstrated in the latter SIP courses as a graduation requirement.
 Exploration of innovation will occur through workshops and/or discussions and research exercises in which students explore management principles and project management techniques.
 Passing this course is contingent on approval of a SIP project by subject matter experts.